MANVSim/MANVSim/server/README.md

 ### Setup

-To setup your local workspace, create the database and the admin user, simply run _one of the follwing_:
+To setup your local workspace, create the database and web frontend, simply run _one of the follwing_:

 ```bash
 make